Creating a Beam

 There are three types of beams you can create in Chief Architect: floor, ceiling and roof beams.

-1. Open the plan in which you would like to add a floor or ceiling beam, select Edit> Default Settings , locate and select the Framing category, then click Edit.
+1. Open the plan in which you would like to add a floor or ceiling beam, select Edit> Default Settings , navigate to Framing> Manual Framing, then click Edit

-2. On the Beams panel of the Framing Defaults dialog that opens, click on the Edit Floor Beam Defaults button.
+2. On the Beams panel of the Manual Framing Defaults dialog that opens:

 Remember the floor framing is drawn on the floor below the floor in question.
 If you want to draw a floor beam for Floor 1, draw this object on Floor 0.